lyfesaver74/domino/context-pack/14_WAKE_WORD_PC_APP.md

     - wake / user_utterance / actions are broadcast by the app but not rendered by overlay.js today.
   - overlay.js includes a host scaling workaround for “tiny viewport” CEF/overlay-host bugs; it may apply a CSS scale on #root.

+Desktop overlay host gotcha (Windows):

+- There may be multiple `HtmlWindowsOverlay.exe` copies on a machine (e.g., bundled with other apps).
+Use the Domino one under `wake-word-pc/overlay/HtmlWindowsOverlay.exe`.
+- Some hosts load content from `overlay/Content-1st/` instead of `overlay/Content/`.
+If “browser preview works but desktop overlay doesn’t”, check which folder the host is serving.

 Config + deps:

 - settings.json: hub URL/paths, WS host/port/path, wake words/colors, audio device, Vosk model path, VAD thresholds